MoAD is open. There may be building works during your visit. Learn more

 Expulsion: a special case

-Parliament once had the power to expel its own members.
+Parliament once had the power to expel its own Members.
 This only happened once, in 1920, when Labor MP Hugh Mahon was expelled.
-Mahon’s crime was speaking against British policy in Ireland, which Prime Minister Billy Hughes claimed was treasonous.
+Mahon's crime was speaking against British policy in Ireland, which Prime Minister Billy Hughes claimed was treasonous.
 Hughes used his parliamentary majority to have Mahon thrown out and his seat declared vacant; Mahon contested, but lost, the subsequent by-election.

-The 1987 Parliamentary Privileges Act removed the right of the House, or the Senate, to expel members.
+The 1987 Parliamentary Privileges Act removed the right of the House, or the Senate, to expel Members.

 What happens if you're already in parliament but declared ineligible?

-A member or senator whose place is declared vacant is, obviously, no longer a member.
+A Member or Senator whose place is declared vacant is, obviously, no longer a Member.
 The end result depends on which chamber they serve in.
 An MP being declared ineligible to sit triggers a by-election.
-In the case of a Senator, it doesn’t trigger a casual vacancy the way it would if they resigned.
-Instead, the votes cast for that Senator are re-calculated and re-distributed among the other candidates.
+In the case of a Senator, it doesn't trigger a casual vacancy the way it would if they resigned.
+Instead, the votes cast for that Senator are recalculated and redistributed among the other candidates.
 Usually, but not always, this would elect the next person on their ticket.
-Unlike a casual vacancy, though, there’s no guarantee their replacement would come from the same party.
+Unlike a casual vacancy, though, there's no guarantee their replacement would come from the same party.

 ABOUT THE AUTHOR